pandermatt/chessy-bot/README.md

 # ♟🤖 Chessy Bot

+## Run

+- Install requirements `pip install -r requirements.txt`
-Use `python main.py` to run all the agents.
+- Use `python main.py` to run all the agents.

-Use `flask run` to view the webpage and then open <http://127.0.0.1:5000/>
+- Use `flask run` to view the webpage and then open <http://127.0.0.1:5000/>

 ## Demo